 I have attended several of these national events and many local hearings as a therapist and health support.
 Although the stories vary, grief and loss are dominant themes.
 So is the “soul wound” felt by many survivors as they come to grips with the impact of their own experience on their children, family members, and community.

 Sometimes it takes a large collective voice to bring attention to a significant issue that is not in the public eye.
 Six years ago, the Truth and Reconciliation Commission of Canada was formed.
 It was one of the provisions of a massive out-of-court settlement brought on by former Indigenous residential school survivors in the largest class-action lawsuit in Canadian history.

 The TRC created a vehicle for former students – then children, now adults – to tell us about their experiences at residential school and the impact the schools had on them, their families and their communities.
 The TRC helped bring to public awareness a set of government policies that targeted and affected whole generations.

-The experience of residential school clearly highlights intergenerational trauma.
-Kevin Berube, Director of Mental Health and Addictions at Sioux Lookout Meno Ya Win Health Centre, described intergenerational trauma in a February 16, 2015 Globe and Mail article:
+The experiences of residential school survivors clearly highlight intergenerational trauma.
+Kevin Berube, Director of Mental Health and Addictions at Sioux Lookout Meno Ya Win Health Centre, described intergenerational trauma in a 2015 Globe and Mail article: